Edward Keating: After politics

 He was a member of the Congressional Joint Committee on Reclassification of Salaries for Civilian Employees in the District of Columbia from March 1919 to April 1920.
 Keating was campaign manager in 1919 for the Plumb Plan, sponsored by the Plumb Plan League.

 Keating's former residence in Washington, D.C. at 2311 Connecticut Ave.
 NW (2010 photo).

 When the national weekly paper Labor was founded in Washington, D.C. in 1919 by fifteen associated railroad labor organizations, Keating became its editor and manager.
 He continued in those capacities until his retirement on April 1, 1953.

 Under the pen name Raymond Lonergan, he contributed a weekly Washington column for the Chicago Tribune during most of his years as Labor's editor.
 In the book The Story of Labor: Thirty-three Years on Rail Workers’ Fighting Front (1953), Keating reminisced about his years as editor of Labor and the numerous political campaigns it became involved in.

 Keating's The Gentleman from Colorado, a memoir (1964) was less a coherent autobiography and more a series of reminiscences about people and incidents Keating was connected with.
 Many of the stories have a what-really-happened behind the scenes slant.
 It contained five sections: early life, newspaper and political stories, interesting people, congressional experiences, and the railroad unions.

+Huey Long wrote in his book My First Days in the White House that he wanted Keating to be Secretary of Labor were he to become president.

+Death

+Keating died in Washington, D.C., March 18, 1965.
+He was interred at Cedar Hill Cemetery in Suitland, Maryland.
+He was Roman Catholic.